 Not all water projects are created equal

-Thankfully, there are many organizations that are providing clean and safe water to vulnerable children and families.
+Thankfully, there are many Christian non-profit organizations working to impact our world for the kingdom.
 With nearly 40 years of experience across 40 countries, we’ve learned that it is important to do one thing and to do it really well.
-The following make our work unique:
+Here is how Lifewater is unique.